 Pour the yummy sauce over everything and pop the pan into the oven for twenty minutes, or until the chicken is done.
 That’s it!

-As always, you’ll find the complete printable recipe below in the recipe card.
+As always, you’ll find the printable recipe card below with complete instructions, measurements, and nutrition information.

 - Chicken Thighs: This recipe uses bone in, skin on chicken thighs.
 If you prefer, remove the skin.